dennisss/dacha/pkg/cnc/machines/voron_0/index.md

 - 2 x M3 nuts must be pre-inserted into the front-left aluminum extrusion (at the same time as inserting the nuts for the door magnet holder).
 - 2 x M3 6mm button head screws secure the 3d printed mount to the extrusion.
 - Get the 25cm FPC extension cable for the camera
+    - Currently this is the longest cable 3DO sells.
+The spacing is a bit tight as is and how high up you can mount the camera is limited by the cable length.

 Route the cable through the channels made for the LED strips.